nietras/nietras.github.io/_posts/2021-10-03-worlds-smallest-csharp-program.md

   cd SmallestPossibleCSharpProgram
   dotnet new console
   ```
- - Write the smallest possible program in `Program.cs` and runs without adding any other
+ - Write the smallest possible program in `Program.cs` that compiles and runs
-   code files to the project and with the contents of `Main` (or actually `<Main>$`) solely
+   without adding any other code files to the project and with the contents of
-   defined by the contents of `Program.cs`.
+   `Main` (or actually `<Main>$`) solely defined by the contents of `Program.cs`.
    Any nuget package can be added to the project.
+No other changes can be made.

-I'm sure readers can guess the last sentence is key 😉 The project created is very simple,
+I'm sure readers can guess the add any nuget package part is key 😉

-it has two files:
+The project created is very simple, it has two files:
 ```
 Program.cs
 SmallestPossibleCSharpProgram.csproj